microsoft/winget-cli/doc/specs/#1620 - Installer selector on multiple matches.md

 ### Number of results

-We should add a `--list-count` flag to customize the number of packages listed in the prompt.
-By default, the user will see a list of 20 packages.
+We can use `-n` or `--number` flags to customize the number of packages listed in the prompt.
+As there is already a user setting for it, we don't need to add any special settings for it.

 If the number of packages is more than allowed it should show a text saying how many more packages are available